uswds/uswds-site/pages/getting-started/developers.md

 ```

 You can now use your copied version of `_variables.scss` to override any styles to create a more custom look and feel to your application.

+The Design System uses [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) to automatically add vendor prefixes to the precompiled stylesheets (`css/uswds.min.css` and `css/uswds.css`) however prefixes will not be applied when using the Sass source files directly.
+If your project requires the use of Sass and vendor prefixes we recommend incorportaing a plugin such as [Autoprefixer](https://github.com/postcss/autoprefixer) into your build process.

 #### JavaScript